drovani/drovani.github.io/_posts/2016-08-10-Hello-World.md

 - 2016-08-11: I migrated from the beginning through 02 April 2014.
 It's a good start, I think.
 - 2016-08-12: I've migrated through 23 Jan 2015.
 Slowly but surely!
+- 2016-08-17: Since I had to fix the encoding on all of the markdown files, I spent most of the day fixing all of the question marks.